bashtools/mokctl/README.md

 ## Documentation

-The FAQ, Kubernetes the Hard Way using `mokctl`, integrating the Parser in your own project, and how `mokctl` was created is in the [docs section](/docs/README.md).
+The FAQ, Kubernetes the Hard Way using `mokctl`, integrating the Parser in your own project, and how `mokctl` was created are all in the [docs section](/docs/README.md).

 ### Try mokctl